jc141x/jc141-bash/setup/readme.md

 ```
 CACHEPERCENT="15" - Percentage of total hardware RAM to be used by dwarfs as cache.
 Higher means better smoothness (not necessarily impactful if increased further).
 15% is default.

-DBG=1 - Enables terminal output of of binary and/or wine.
+DBG=1 - Enables terminal output of binary and/or wine.

 WANBLK=0 - Disables WAN blocking which is enabled by default if bindtointerface package is enabled.